lucky20511/Algorithms/list-of-questions/question-list.md

 56. Bitwise AND of Numbers Range -- Need to observe and find out that find the same digits from the left and stop at first different digit.

 57. Search in Rotated Sorted Array -- Find all cases and summarize it

-58.
+58. Search in Rotated Sorted Array -- Find the edge cases and figure out it cannot be treated as Binary Search.
+Therefore, when that happens, linearly decrement the end.

+59.